Autumn Workshop dates

-FluteFling Saturday half-day workshops are held every month at Tribe Porty in Portobello, Edinburgh.
-Combining elements of the popular fortnightly classes and the annual Scottish Flute Day in a new format, flute and whistle players will find plenty of inspiration and ideas to further develop their music.
+FluteFling Saturday half-day workshops are held every month at Tribe Porty in Portobello, Edinburgh, providing flute and whistle players with inspiration and ideas to further develop their music.

 Dates and technical focus

 Regular FluteFling workshops are held on the third Saturday of every month.

 - Saturday 23rd Sep: focus on breathing and phrasing (note, this is the 4th Saturday of the month)

 - Saturday 14th Oct: no workshop this month

 - Friday-Sunday 03-05 Nov: FluteFling Aberdeen Weekend with tutors Sharon Creasey, Gordon Turnbull and a guest speaker, sessions and concert.
 Details TBC.

 - Saturday 18th Nov: focus tbc (3rd Saturday of the month)